Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Introduction

 This article is dedicated to detailing how a second-order expansion of the so-called mixing solution for stochastic volatility models with time-dependent parameters can result in an approximation for the price of a European put option.
 This approximation is always in terms of some specific iterated integrals.
 We then show that these iterated integrals obey a convenient recursive scheme.
 Not only does this lead to the approximation being essentially closed-form, but this also results in a fast calibration scheme.
 The tractability of our methodology relies largely on the dynamics of the underlying variance process.
-Our methodology extends that of \citet{drimus2011closed}, in which the Heston model is considered with constant parameters.
+Our methodology extends that of \citep{drimus2011closed}, in which the Heston model is considered with constant parameters.
 Our contribution is the following.
 We apply the expansion methodology in the Heston and GARCH diffusion stochastic volatility models with time-dependent parameters.
-In particular, the GARCH diffusion model is an example of a non-affine model, which practitioners prefer, see for example \citet{gander2007stochastic,christoffersen2010volatility,kaeck2012volatility}.
+In particular, the GARCH diffusion model is an example of a non-affine model, which practitioners prefer, see for example \citep{gander2007stochastic,christoffersen2010volatility,kaeck2012volatility}.
 We include a robust error analysis, design a fast calibration scheme and give extensive numerical results.
 The sections are organised as follows: \begin{itemize} \item \Cref{sec:prelims2} details preliminary calculations, where we express the put option price as the mixing solution.
 Once done, a second-order Taylor expansion is performed, expressing the approximation formula in terms of a number of expectations of functionals of the underlying variance process. \item \Cref{sec:mom} details how to derive more convenient expressions for these expectations obtained in \Cref{sec:prelims2} through change of measure techniques.
 Specifically, we rewrite the spot $S_T$ as a convenient expression so as to construct a term which is a Dol\'eans-Dade exponential, thereby defining a Radon-Nikodym derivative.
 This term allows us to change measure, allowing for more convenient calculations. \item \Cref{sec:pricingspecmodels2} introduces specific models.
 As precise dynamics are assumed, the objective is to derive expressions in terms of specific iterated integrals for the expectations from \Cref{sec:mom}.
-In particular, we consider the Heston and GARCH diffusion models. \item In \Cref{sec:fastcal2}, under the assumption of piecewise-constant parameters, we obtain closed-form expressions for our pricing formulas.
+In particular, we consider the Heston and GARCH diffusion models. \item In \Cref{sec:erroranalysis2} we perform an error analysis, bounding the error in the expansion in terms of higher order moments of the underlying variance process. \item In \Cref{sec:fastcal2}, under the assumption of piecewise-constant parameters, we obtain closed-form expressions for our pricing formulas.
 Moreover, we design a fast calibration scheme.
-Specifically, we show that the iterated integrals in which the pricing formulas in \Cref{sec:pricingspecmodels2} are in terms of satisfy some convenient recursive properties. \item \Cref{sec:numerical2} is dedicated to a numerical error and sensitivity analysis for the Heston and GARCH diffusion models. \item In \Cref{sec:erroranalysis2} we perform an error analysis, bounding the error in the expansion in terms of higher order moments of the underlying variance process. \end{itemize}
+Specifically, we show that the iterated integrals in which the pricing formulas in \Cref{sec:pricingspecmodels2} are in terms of satisfy some convenient recursive properties. \item \Cref{sec:numerical2} is dedicated to a numerical error and sensitivity analysis for the Heston and GARCH diffusion models. \end{itemize}